 Cobe Williams, Director

-Ricardo “Cobe” Williams serves as NAF's Community Director in addition to his role with Cure Violence.
-Cobe’s passion for helping and mentoring urban youth has enabled him to make a significant impact through his work with NAF, including the co-creating of the NAF Stand UP League.
+Ricardo “Cobe” Williams serves as Community Director in addition to his role with Cure Violence.
+Cobe’s passion for helping and mentoring urban youth has enabled him to make a significant impact through his work with Noah's Arc, including the co-creating of the NAF Stand UP League.

 Mikey Davis, Coordinator

-Michael "Lil Mikey" Davis serves as NAF's Community Coordinator in addition to his role with B.A.M.
-Working with Joakim Noah and NAF has been transformational for not only the youth but for Mikey as well witnessing the compassion and care for Chicago's young people.
+Michael "Lil Mikey" Davis serves as Community Coordinator in addition to his role with B.A.M.
+Working with Joakim Noah and Noah's Arc have been transformational for not only the youth but for Mikey as well witnessing the compassion and care for Chicago's young people.